ronalchn/ajax_pagination/README.md

 ### Loading visualization

 AJAX Pagination can also add a loading image and partially blanking out of the paginated content.
-To do this, wrap all the content you want to cover with <tt>ajax_pagination_loadzone</tt>.
+To do this, you can wrap all the content you want to cover with <tt>ajax_pagination_loadzone</tt>.
 For example, in the partial, you might have:

 ```erb
 <%= will_paginate @objects, :params => { :pagination => nil } %>